-1. Until national market organisations have been replaced by one of the forms of common organisation referred to in Article 40 (2), trade in products in respect of which certain Member States:
+1. Until national market organizations have been replaced by one of the forms of common organization referred to in Article 40 (2), trade in products in respect of which certain Member States:

--have arrangements designed to guarantee national producers a market for their products; and n Sa Sirina shall be developed by the conclusion of long-term agreements or contracts between importing and exporting Member States.
+-have arrangements designed to guarantee national producers a market for their products; and shall be developed by the conclusion of long-term agreements or contracts between importing and exporting Member States.

--are in need of imports,
+-are in need of imports.